mcjpedro/SimulaMIT/README.md

 ## Archives
 Every code I used to do this application is diponible in Git repository with descritives comments.
 Besides that I put togheter a manual to help the users.
-This program simulate the induction motor dinamic behavior with three possibles tension inputs: Sinusoidal, Sinusoidal Pulse Width Modulation (SPWM) and Space Vector Pulse Width Modulation (SVPWM).
+This app simulate the induction motor dinamic behavior with three possibles tension inputs: Sinusoidal, Sinusoidal Pulse Width Modulation (SPWM) and Space Vector Pulse Width Modulation (SVPWM).